bandada-infra/bandada/apps/docs/docs/tutorials/dashboard/manage.md

         ![Add members manually step 2](../../../static/img/tutorial/addmember-manual-2.png)

 - `Off-chain` groups with `Credentials` and `Multiple credentials`:
-    - Copy and share the invite link to the person you want to invite.
+    - Copy and share the access link to the person you want to invite.
         - Upon visiting the invite link, click on `Join group` to join the group.
         - The invite link can be reused even after the user successfully joins the group.